penumbra23/peerko/README.md

 - **ONE** server with a public IP address should be running in server mode (`-s true`); messages are not relayed through this server, it only acts as a rendezvous server to exchange public interfaces over peers
 - NAT types in front of the chat peers should be [endpoint independent](https://www.ietf.org/rfc/rfc5128.txt)

-Chat peers don't need to have a static IP address.
+Chat peers don't need to have a static, public IP address.

 ![](./assets/client-chat.gif)

 Running the server binary: